Ajatt-Tools/Furigana/config.md

 * `generate_on_flush`.
 Automatically add readings to cards created by AnkiConnect with [Yomichan](https://foosoft.net/projects/yomichan/).
+* `toolbar`.
+Controls additional buttons on the Anki Editor toolbar.
-* `enable_toolbar_button`.
+    * `furigana_button_enable`.
     Show a button on the Browser toolbar.
     When pressed, it will replace the content of a selected field with furigana.
-* `toolbar_button_shortcut`.
+    * `furigana_button_shortcut`.
     Specify a keyboard shortcut for the toolbar button.
-* `toolbar_button_text`.
+    * `furigana_button_text`.
     Customize the button's label.

 ****